 Another of our favourite summer berries, raspberries are a lovely treat in July.
 As well as using them in the same desserts as we suggested for blackberries and blueberries, raspberries are good for baking with (think raspberry and white chocolate cookies) as well as for making delicious fruit jam for spreading on toast or layering between cake tiers.

 Finally, tomato season is here, and there are so many different ways to enjoy them that the tomatoes in your fridge needn’t join the 1.2 million of them thrown in the bin each day in the UK.
 Snack on sweet, juicy cherry tomatoes on their own or chop larger tomatoes up for salads or salsas.
-Simmer a big batch of tomatoes down into a tasty pasta sauce, tomato chutney or tomato and butterbean soup, use them in chilli con carne, tagines, stews and soups, or serve them in a haggis burrito or Turkey tomato gratin.
+Simmer a big batch of tomatoes down into a tasty pasta sauce, use them in chilli con carne, tagines, stews and soups, or serve them in a haggis burrito or Turkey tomato gratin.

 Type your leftover fresh ingredients into our recipe bank for even more July culinary inspiration, and check back next month to find out what’s good to eat in August!